daryamakavchik/kupipodariday-deploy/README.md

 What was also done:
 * .env files for frontend and backend
 * pm2 deployment scenarios
-* set up Firewall and nginx
+* Firewall and Nginx set up
-* registered SSL certificates (available at both https and http)
+* SSL certificates (available at both https and http)
-* set up Docker and Docker compose on a remote server
+* Docker and Docker compose set up on a remote server
-* used Docker containers and images to deploy a website
+* Docker containers and images for website deployment

 ## Tech Stack
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)